 Children learn to do this for sustained periods of time so that they can look at books with their parents, play toys with their friends and play chasings with a group of children.
 For children to be successful in these activities, they all require joint attention.

 Joint attention skills start to develop soon after birth and by the age of three children are usually competent at gaining and maintaining joint attention from adults and peers.

-Why is joint attention important?
+Why is joint attention important in the ESDM?

 Joint attention is a social skill.
 It is a way of interacting with another person.
 It starts with a baby and adult looking at each other.
 However, as the child begins to develop, joint attention leads to so many more skills.
 It leads to:

 - Using facial expression and gestures to communicate with others

 - Talking and the development of complex language